“Every family has a story. Our story starts with a party.”

 Giving back in this way not only brings joy to kids in need, but also lets me teach my own kids about the importance of giving.
 They are such a big part of this.
 (I wrote about that here.)

-Stronger bonds, better self-esteem.
+Stronger bonds, higher self-esteem.

 Arts and crafts not only create lasting memories and strengthen bonds between parents and children, but also enable healthy self-expression and boost self-esteem.
 As a mom, I’ve been watching it happen for years.